Sellers and No. 17 Maryland host Michigan

 College Park, Maryland; Monday, 6 p.m.
 EST

-BOTTOM LINE: No. 17 Maryland plays Michigan after Shyanne Sellers scored 23 points in Maryland’s 91-71 loss to the Nebraska Cornhuskers.
+BOTTOM LINE: No. 17 Maryland hosts Michigan after Shyanne Sellers scored 23 points in Maryland’s 91-71 loss to the Nebraska Cornhuskers.

 The Wolverines are 9-5 in Big Ten play.
-Michigan is ninth in the Big Ten with 16.0 assists per game led by Mila Holloway averaging 4.2.
+Michigan scores 78.7 points and has outscored opponents by 15.1 points per game.

-Maryland’s average of 6.0 made 3-pointers per game this season is only 0.2 more made shots on average than the 5.8 per game Michigan allows.
-Michigan averages 7.6 made 3-pointers per game this season, 0.9 more makes per game than Maryland allows.
+Maryland makes 46.7% of its shots from the field this season, which is 7.2 percentage points higher than Michigan has allowed to its opponents (39.5%).
+Michigan averages 11.7 more points per game (78.7) than Maryland gives up (67.0).

-The Terrapins and Wolverines match up Monday for the first time in conference play this season.

-TOP PERFORMERS: Kaylene Smikle is scoring 17.8 points per game and averaging 4.2 rebounds for the Terrapins.
+TOP PERFORMERS: Kaylene Smikle is averaging 17.8 points and 1.6 steals for the Terrapins.
 Sarah Te-Biasu is averaging 2.0 made 3-pointers over the last 10 games.

-Holloway is averaging 10.4 points, 4.2 assists and 1.6 steals for the Wolverines.
-Olivia Olson is averaging 16.5 points over the last 10 games.
+Olivia Olson is shooting 47.6% and averaging 16.0 points for the Wolverines.
+Syla Swords is averaging 2.1 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Terrapins: 5-5, averaging 74.4 points, 31.1 rebounds, 13.0 assists, 5.1 steals and 3.5 blocks per game while shooting 47.5% from the field.
 Their opponents have averaged 76.9 points per game.